josh-mchugh/ng-resume-documentation/content/_index.md

 ---
-title: 'Hugo Whisper Docs'
+title: 'ng-resume docs'
-date: 2018-11-28T15:14:39+10:00
+date: 2024-03-13T22:25:00+05:00
 ---

-Whisper is a documentation theme built with Hugo.
-The design and functionality is intentionally minimal.
+ng-resume is a simple to use web application to easily build a nicely styled resume.